 Many people including zoology and wildlife biology became high school teachers or college or university professors.
 For more information, see high school teachers and post-secondary teacher profiles.

 For the status of wildlife biology, there is a need for graduate science biology, zoology, or science department of wildlife ecosystem.

 Because this job market is highly competitive, those who want to be wildlife biologists have to go directly to the Master of Science from their Bachelor’s Degree as the animal biologist degree.

 This is especially true for those who really want to progress as a wildlife biologist – a supervisory position or post-doctoral doctorate for posting.

 Compared to other fields, wildlife biologists have higher educational requirements.
-A graduation degree is required at the lowest point, but most of the public and private employers either prefer a Master’s Degree or Doctorate.
+A graduation degree is required at the lowest point, but most of public and private employers either prefer a Master’s Degree or a Doctorate.

 The field requires close knowledge of many biological processes, as well as anatomical and environmental systems, requiring at least a bachelor’s degree in this career.